nicolamonaca/hdfs_utils/README.md

 ## hdfs_wc_over_dir.sh

 ***Purpose:*** count the number of lines in each file contained in a particular HDFS folder, optionally excluding n header lines in each file from the total count.
-This comes handy when making sure that the count over an external table mapped on a particular folder contains all the expected lines contained in the raw files under that same directory.
+This comes handy when one has to make sure the count over an external table mapped on a particular folder contains all the expected lines contained in the raw files under that same directory.

-***Usage:*** ./hdfs_wc_over_dir.sh /user/nic/count_lines/ 0 (<- how many header lines in each file we must exclude from the count)
+***Usage:*** ./hdfs_wc_over_dir.sh /user/nic/count/ 0 (<- how many header lines in each file we must exclude from the count)

 ***Output:*** Counting lines...
 14758

+# hdfs_grep_over_dir

+***Purpose:*** grep a string over an entire folder.
+The function returns all the HDFS files in which the string was found, if any, so that it would be possible to perform a regular grep over that file to see the occurrence.
+The function operates in parallel, downloading a number of files that depends on the number of files in the folder, so it auto-adjusts.

+***Usage:*** ./hdfs_grep_over_dir.sh /user/nic/grep 1122

+***Output:*** /user/nic/grep/13460604_15
+              /user/nic/grep/13460604_4